Helmholtz-AI-Energy/AI-HERO-Energy/README.md

 The datasets are continuous, complete (NaN-free) lists of hourly load sorted first by city and then by time stamp.
 The training data covers the years 2014-2017 (368,256 hours), the validation data covers 2018 and test data 2019 (122,640 hours each).
-Thus, most hours are used multiple times as input data and label and need to be loaded appropriately (i.e. for each possible 14-day period beginning at midnight, where the first half is input and the secon the label).
+Thus, most hours are used multiple times as input data and label and need to be loaded appropriately (i.e. for each possible 336h (14-day) period, where the first half is input and the second the label).
 The `CustomLoadDataset` class from this repository in `dataset.py` already implements the correct loading of the data.
 Test data is not available during the development.